Inochi2D/inochi2d-docs/docs/index.rst

   - Inochi2D Specification for implementers
   - Inochi2D SDK for developers

-**Inochi Creator** is the official tooling to create animated rigs for use with Inochi2D compliant software and games.
+**Inochi Creator** is the official tool to create animated rigs for use with Inochi2D compliant software and games.

-**Inochi Session** is the official tooling to use Inochi2D models for VTubing, using various forms of body and face tracking.
+**Inochi Session** is the official tool to use Inochi2D models for VTubing, using various forms of body and face tracking.

 **Inochi2D Specification** is meant for developers that want to implement Inochi2D in their preferred engine.